Examples of workplace situations involving cultural differences:

-- To be respectful, be mindful of language, gesture, touch, and space.
+- Watch your language, gesture, touch, and space.

-- Be quick to apologize when you have said or done something to offend a co-worker.
-Many times conflicts are avoided by swallowing our pride and just being honest.
+- Say sorry when you have said or done something to offend a co-worker.
+Conflicts are avoided by being humble.
+Be honest.

 Adapt your communication style

-- Eye contact is an important part of communication.
-This shows that you are respectful and trustworthy.
+- Keep eye contact when speaking to others.
+It shows that you are respectful and trustworthy.

 Use Canadian time